Torben Ulrich & Søren Kjærgaard

 For many years, the mysterious Underground Set were so anonymous that one usually well-informed expert listed them as being British.
 It seems they actually consisted of members of Nuova Idea, their material being composed by Le Orme's producer, Gian Piero Reverberi.
 1971's instrumental War in the Night Before (their second and last release) has more than a whiff of soundtrack about it - in fact, tracks by the band were used in films - highlights including the dirty, heavy psych of the opening title track, the lethargic Cool Paradise and Oblivion, while the slothful Una Lettera is a dead ringer for Procol Harum's A Whiter Shade Of Pale.

 It seems likely that the uncredited keyboard player was Nuova's Giorgio Usai; whoever he is, he adds Mellotron to several tracks, with MkII brass on the title track, a clicky, pitchbent flute solo on Cronic Illness [sic], more lead flute on the cinematic Car Driving and the gentle Oblivion and a final blast of unruly brass on closer Hopeless Train.
-I have no idea why an album like this, ripe for progressive collectors' circles, has never been released on CD, so here's hoping for a swift resolution to the issue.

 See: Nuova Idea